 CHERYL WEBB – (Amma Asante)

 Health conscious Cheryl Webb first appeared in 1986, alongside her sister Louise.
 However unbeknown to their friends their father was terminally ill, and later died, leaving the girls to bring up their two brothers on their own.
 Amma Asante who played Cheryl continued to act, with roles in series such as ‘Birds Of A Feather’.
 However, Amma has made a highly successful career for herself as a writer / director, with her 2004 feature film ‘A Way Of Life’ winning the Carl Foreman award at the BAFTAS.
 Her series ‘Brothers and Sisters’ ran for 2 series on BBC2.
 Amma is married to TV Producer Charlie Hanson.
 In 2014 the film ‘Belle’, which Amma directed, was released to much critical acclaim.
-She has also been signed up to direct Unforgettable for Warner Bros.
+The 2016 film ‘United Kingdom’, directed by Amma, was chosen to open the 60th London Film Festival

 MATTHEW PEARSON – (Paul Adams)

 Matthew Pearson arrived at Grange Hill in 1988, trying hard to hide signs of physical abuse from his father.
 Played by Paul Adams, Matthew became one of Grange Hill’s most popular characters, before leaving in 1992.
 Paul continued to work in theatre and television with lead roles in television series such as ‘Renford Rejects’ and ‘The Hello Girls’.
-Paul has spent the past few years concentrating on work in the theatre and is a key member of the touring ‘Shakespeare 4 Kids’ company.
-He is now married and with his wife, runs their own children’s theatre school.
+Paul has spent the past few years concentrating on work in the theatre and was a key member of the touring ‘Shakespeare 4 Kids’ company.
+He is now married and with his wife, runs their own children’s theatre school and continues to act in pantomimes and other stage productions.